PEANUT: Perturbations by Eigenvector Alignment for Attacking Graph Neural Networks Under Topology-Driven Message Passing: Experiments

 \subsubsection{Baselines}

 Since node injection attacks remain underexplored on the GC and GR tasks, we compare the performance of \MethodName with baselines on the well-studied and benchmarked NC task.
-We use TDGIA \citep{zou2021tdgia}, ATDGIA, a variant of TDGIA proposed by \citep{chen2022understanding}, and AGIA \citep{chen2022understanding} as three key baselines.
+We use TDGIA \citep{zou2021tdgia}, ATDGIA, a variant of TDGIA proposed by \citep{chen2022understanding}, AGIA \citep{chen2022understanding}, and the more recent G2A2C \citep{ju2023let} as four key baselines.
 TDGIA involves topological defective edge selection followed by feature learning using smooth adversarial optimization.
-AGIA requires gradient information (via the surrogate) to learn the features and structures of the injected nodes.
-For a fair comparison, we impose our attack budget constraints defined in Section \ref{sec:results_budgets} for deciding the number of injected nodes and the corresponding perturbation budget.
+AGIA requires gradient information (via surrogate) to learn the features and structures of the injected nodes.
+For a fair comparison, we impose our attack budget constraints defined in Section \ref{sec:results_budgets} to decide the number of injected nodes and the corresponding $\bDelta$.

+In addition to these, we also include four heuristic baselines for comparing the effectiveness of \MethodName on the other tasks---\textbf{(1)} RAND, where the perturbations are sampled randomly from the Normal distribution; \textbf{(2)} BET, which uses the betweenness centrality of nodes; \textbf{(3)} DEG, which defines the perturbation using the average degrees of nodes; and \textbf{(4)} CENT, which uses the eigenvector centrality of the adjacency matrix $\rmA$.
+For the methods other than RAND, a single vector is computed with the corresponding property for each node (or the dominant eigenvector in the case of CENT) followed by normalization to unit norm.
+This vector is repeated $\nv$ times to create the complete perturbation matrix $\rmA_v$ (or $\rmS_v$), which is then scaled using $\bDelta$.